doitintl/doit-composer-airflow-training/src/build-airflow-pipelines-on-composer/write-the-dags/dynamic_tasks_dag.md

 # Dynamic tasks DAG

 As mentioned before, in Airflow, a DAG is defined by Python code.
-Tthere is no need for it to be purely declarative; you are free to use loops, functions, and more to define your DAG.
+There is no need for it to be purely declarative; you are free to use loops, functions, and more to define your DAG.

-For example, there is a requirement to create a data pipeline to export data from tables in a database.
-The number of tables that need to export data is dynamic - let's assume new tables can be added anytime.
+For example, let's say that there is a requirement to create a data pipeline to export data from tables in a database.
+Since new tables can be added at any time, the number of tables that we need to export data from is dynamic.

-Let's design it together.

 Firstly, we save and upload a few SQL queries in the Cloud Storage bucket.